Juan L. Varona

 I wrote the Spanish dictionary (it has 292 thousand words).

-An intersesting alternative to the previously described process is to go to the web page
+The best way of achieve the installation in a Mac is to go to the web page

 www.tug.org/mactex,